devendranaga/nwos/README.md

 - [ ] Tooling: ARP spoofing
 - [ ] Tooling: implement the up arrow and down arrow detection and history buffer
 - [ ] pfifo queueing discipline
+- [ ] Expand the Events matching to suricata
+- [ ] Skip the IPv4 options if we cannot parse them
+- [ ] Tools: Multilevel VLAN generation.
+- [ ] Tools: Missing error handling in pgen.

 ## Done